masonictemple4/gofig/README.md

     - If naming windows the same thing across sessions.
 - [ ] Fix bug with split panes.
 - [ ] Add better start command support for panes and windows.
+- [ ] Honestly redo the generation of the objects from the existing tmux session.